 So, can Americans travel to Cuba?
 Yes!
 Plus, it’s simpler than it seems.

-As of 2022, the United States allows Americans and permanent residents to visit Cuba only under certain conditions.
+The United States allows Americans and permanent residents to visit Cuba only under certain conditions.
 During the COVID-19 health crisis of recent years, both countries largely closed their borders to tourism.
 However, in late 2021 Cuba announced it would reopen to tourism.

 There are travel 11 categories after U.S. President Donald Trump removed the “people to people” category.
 Now, most travelers will indicate that they are visiting under the “support for the Cuban people” category.
 The full list of categories are: